James Stokoe: Mammoth Sized, Jaw-Dropping Years

 These guys do look like they’re high

-But then there’s the second volume of Wonton Soup, when where Boyo’s co-trucker gets a backstory.
-It’s here that I see what goes into later work by Stokoe, love towards fascinating creatures.
-Okay yes this is a controversial first example since Deacon implies to be in love with a milking animal.
-Other than that he and possibly Stokoe show a rejection of commodifying labors of passion and love.
+But then there’s the second volume of Wonton Soup, where Boyo’s co-trucker gets a backstory.
+It’s here that I see what goes into later work by Stokoe, loving fantastic creatures.
+Okay yes!
+This is a controversial first example since it goes into a bestiality angle a bit.
+Other than that Stokoe show a rejection of commodifying labors of passion and love.
 Besides if Kyle Baker is any indication, mainstream comic companies don’t exactly favor underground art styles.
-But that’s no reason to get frustrated, even after Stokoe’s rejections of titles like a Wonton Soup spin-off, it’s okay to just abide.
+But that’s no reason to get frustrated, even after a Wonton Soup spin-off gets rejected, it’s okay.

 Living In A World Of Monsters